ahungry/ahungry_heart/README.md

 ## What's the Janet stuff?

-I wrote a custom dialog tree AST in Janet (as well as convenience functions) so that I didn't have to code in the BASIC like language that is tp2.
+I wrote a custom dialogue tree DSL in Janet (as well as convenience functions) so that I didn't have to code in the BASIC like language that is tp2.
 The building command produces the proper output for a standard Infinity Engine mod from it.